 Navy blue dress slacks, or navy blue shorts; solid red polo shirt worn tucked in; socks worn above the ankle and shoes.
-School logo shirt preferred but not required until the 2015-2016 school year.
+School logo shirts required.

 Special notes:

 Tops

 Students may wear a solid navy blue sweater, a solid navy blue cardigan or a navy St. Ignatius logo sweatshirt/zip hooded sweatshirt/pullover hooded sweatshirt.
 Solid navy blue sweatshirts are permitted, but they may not contain logos, zippers, or colored trim.
 No sweatshirts may be worn around the waist.
 No sweatshirts may be worn inside out.
 A uniform shirt must be worn under the sweatshirt/sweater with the collar showing.
 Long sleeve uniform shirts may be worn.
 Only solid white short sleeve undershirts may be worn under uniform shirt.
 Turtle-neck or oxford style shirts are not part of our uniform.